antononcube/RakuForPrediction-book/Articles/Fast-and-simple-DSL-classifier-work.md

 ## Load text data

-Read the text data from a CSV file (using `example-dataset` from ["Data::ExampleDatasets"](https://github.com/antononcube/Raku-Data-ExampleDatasets), [AAp2]):
+Read the text data -- the labeled DSL commands -- from a CSV file (using `example-dataset` from ["Data::ExampleDatasets"](https://github.com/antononcube/Raku-Data-ExampleDatasets), [AAp2]):

 ```perl6